 “I felt so broken and damaged when I arrived at Eden.
 They welcomed me and seemed to see past the shame I felt.
 They helped me cope during those days.”

 Even as she hung her canvas on the Dream Wall, she could not have imagined that just eight months later, it would come true.
-The Hidden Treasures Collection was inspired by women like Myat Noe who come to Eden broken and traumatized.
-Even though her pain seemed so overwhelming, trauma counseling helped her move past it.
+Women like Myat Noe, who come to Eden broken and traumatized, inspired the Hidden Treasures Collection.
+Just like the semi-precious gems and pearls used in her collection, pressure and turbulence did not destroy Myat Noe.
+Even though her pain seemed so overwhelming, trauma counseling and the support and encouragement provided by Eden helped her move past it.
+Like precious stones and pearls, she emerged with an understanding that she is of great value.
 She was able to embrace a new beginning.
 She became strong.